Vectorial phase retrieval in super-resolution polarization microscopy: Numerical experiments

 For comparison, the retrieval for the same birefringent mask is also performed without using polarization diversity.
-To make this comparison consistent and fair, the number of photons reaching the camera and in the background illumination are doubled since there is no Wollaston prism to cut them in half in order to project onto a polarization state.
+To make this comparison consistent and fair, the number of photons reaching the camera and those in the background illumination are doubled, since there is no polarization separation.
 Moreover, the phase diversity images are now taken from $-250$nm to $250$nm of the RFP with a reduced step size of 5nm so that the total number of PSFs used is larger than in the previous case.
-The results are shown in Fig.~\ref{fig:seo_ret}, where the algorithm is seen to fail to retrieve the appropriate pupil, and thus it cannot generate the correct PSFs when they are projected onto a given polarization state.
-These results show the need for polarization diversity when characterizing a birefringent pupil.
+The results are shown in Fig.~\ref{fig:seo_ret}, where the algorithm is seen to fail to retrieve the appropriate BDPP, and thus it cannot generate the correct PSFs when they are projected onto a given polarization state.
+These results show the need for polarization diversity when characterizing a BDPP.
+A more detailed comparison between the scalar and vector models is provided in the SM Sec.
+IV.
+Note that runtime is much longer due to the increase in the number of FFTs required.
+(This runtime should be comparable with that of a model that includes tilts but no blurring; see Table \ref{tab:run}).